Wikipedia: Policies and content

-The editorial principles of the Wikipedia community are embodied in the "Five pillars" and in numerous policies and guidelines intended to appropriately shape content.
-The rules developed by the community are stored in wiki form, and Wikipedia editors write and revise the website's policies and guidelines.
-Editors can enforce the rules by deleting or modifying non-compliant material.
+The rules developed by the community are stored in wiki form, and Wikipedia editors write and revise the website's policies and guidelines in accordance with community consensus.
 Originally, rules on the non-English editions of Wikipedia were based on a translation of the rules for the English Wikipedia.
 They have since diverged to some extent.

 Content policies and guidelines

 According to the rules on the English Wikipedia community, each entry in Wikipedia must be about a topic that is encyclopedic and is not a dictionary entry or dictionary-style.
-A topic should also meet Wikipedia's standards of "notability", which generally means that the topic must have been covered in mainstream media or major academic journal sources that are independent of the article's subject.
-Further, Wikipedia intends to convey only knowledge that is already established and recognized.
-It must not present original research.
-A claim that is likely to be challenged requires a reference to a reliable source, as do all quotations.
-Among Wikipedia editors, this is often phrased as "verifiability, not truth" to express the idea that the readers, not the encyclopedia, are ultimately responsible for checking the truthfulness of the articles and making their own interpretations.
-This can at times lead to the removal of information that, though valid, is not properly sourced.
-Finally, Wikipedia must not take sides.
+A topic should also meet Wikipedia's standards of "notability", which generally means that the topic has been covered extensively in reliable sources that are independent of the article's subject.
+Wikipedia intends to convey only knowledge that is already established and recognized and therefore must not present original research.
+Some subjects such as politicians and academics have specialized notability requirements.
+Finally, Wikipedia must reflect a neutral point of view.
+This is accomplished through summarizing reliable sources, using impartial language, and ensuring that multiple points of view are presented based on their prominence.
+Information must also be verifiable.
+Information without citations may be tagged or removed entirely.
+This can at times lead to the removal of information which, though valid, is not properly sourced.
+As Wikipedia policies changed over time, and became more complex, their number has grown.
+In 2008, there were 44 policy pages and 248 guideline pages; by 2013, scholars counted 383 policy pages and 449 guideline pages.

 Governance

 Wikipedia's initial anarchy integrated democratic and hierarchical elements over time.
 An article is not considered to be owned by its creator or any other editor, nor by the subject of the article.
+Editors in good standing in the community can request extra user rights, granting them the technical ability to perform certain special actions.
+Some user rights are granted automatically, such as the autoconfirmed and extended confirmed groups, when thresholds for account age and edits are met.

 Administrators

-Editors in good standing in the community can request extra user rights, granting them the technical ability to perform certain special actions.
-In particular, editors can choose to run for "adminship", which includes the ability to delete pages or prevent them from being changed in cases of severe vandalism or editorial disputes.
+Experienced editors can choose to run for "adminship", which includes the ability to delete pages or prevent them from being changed in cases of severe vandalism or editorial disputes.
 Administrators are not supposed to enjoy any special privilege in decision-making; instead, their powers are mostly limited to making edits that have project-wide effects and thus are disallowed to ordinary editors, and to implement restrictions intended to prevent disruptive editors from making unproductive edits.

 By 2012, fewer editors were becoming administrators compared to Wikipedia's earlier years, in part because the process of vetting potential administrators had become more rigorous.
 In 2022, there was a particularly contentious request for adminship over the candidate's anti-Trump views; ultimately, they were granted adminship.